cibgraphics/jViewport/readme.md

 ## What is jViewport?

 jViewport is a jQuery plugin to aid in responsive design.
 It allows you to see the width of the window in real time.
-If you adjust the widow size, it will auto update with the correct measurements.
+If you adjust the widow size, it will auto update with the correct measurements. jViewport will also display a device that the current width is in range of.
+View a demo at http://cibgraphics.com/workshop/jviewport/

 ## Any dependencies?